Changissnz/nu_merchant_principal/README.md

 futures typically constrained to a small and controlled environment, the meek dare not express their giddiness for fear that such giddiness can be spun around to ruin the dear event.
 A topic as grand in exemplified monetary value and as deep, insightful, and thoughtful as the economy of knowledge requires so many words, of textbooks and beyond, to be given due justice in the representation of the power in its gravity.
-As one of the more obvious routes to discuss the economy of knowledge, the factor of pre-emptive knowledge, possessed by one or more about others, is at the cornerstone of <ins>feedforward systems</ins>.
+In one of the more obvious routes to discuss the economy of knowledge, the factor of pre-emptive knowledge, possessed by one or more about others, is at the cornerstone of <ins>feedforward systems</ins>.
 Feedforward, the idea that one can use knowledge, supposedly accurate to the future,